donalthurley/articles/bitcoin.md

 In the allegory this would be like the generals staking some of their own physical gold coins as a sign of good faith.

-Both approaches will work to deter bad actors and to maximize trust but it is very obvious that Proof of Stake is the far superior approach because it achieves the same result without incurring the high energy cost.
+Both approaches will work to deter bad actors and to maximize trust but it is very obvious that Proof of Stake is the superior approach because it achieves the same result without incurring the high energy cost.
 The two resources are interchangeable, if you already have a stake you can use it to pay for an equivalent amount of work.
-There is no need to do the work.
+So there is no need to do the work.
 Applying Occam's razor we would always choose the Proof of Stake approach.

-So why then was Proof of Work the approach proposed in the famous Bitcoin white paper [3] and the one subsequently adopted?
+So why then was Proof of Work the approach proposed in the famous Bitcoin white paper [3] and the one subsequently adopted by Bitcoin?

 To understand this we need to go back to the literature to where the idea for Proof of Work first arose.
-The original idea comes from a paper which suggested it as a solution for combating junk mail [4].
+The original idea comes from a 1993 paper which suggested it as a solution for combating junk mail [4].
 In it Dwork and Naor clearly state why they chose a computational pricing model rather than charging a fee.

     Usage fees may be a deterrent; however, we do not want a system